jasb3110/COVIDPERU/README.md

 # COVIDPERU
 The COVIDPERU is project which have goal to analyze COVID´s data set on Peru.
 Before that whole information have downloaded  Peruvian government´s source.

-# To clean and delete NAs
+# To clean, delete NAs and order

 First, the data has a lot of error and/or discordance.
 Because it had cleared of mistakes and order it.
 So that, it showed a script in R how to edit and improve it.